Moorish Bath (painting)

-The painting was exhibited at the 1873 World Fair held in Vienna.Today it is in the collection of the Museum of Fine Arts in Boston, having been acquired in 1924.
+The painting was exhibited at the 1873 World Fair held in Vienna.
+Currently it is in the collection of the Museum of Fine Arts in Boston, having been acquired in 1924.
 A print based on the picture was produced by the engraver Charles Courtry in 1874.

 Inspired by his 1868 trip to Egypt, Gérôme produced a number of scenes of Oriental bathhouses over the next twenty years of which this was the first.
 These offered an opportunity to contrast a more exotic model with the traditional Academic nude.
 Another larger, similarly, themed-work Moorish Bath is now in the Rhode Island School of Design Museum.